planetfederal/workshops/tutorials/censusmap/src/index.rst

 For this adventure in map building, we use the following tools, which if you are following along you will want to install now:

-* OpenGeo Suite 3 (available for Linux, Mac OSX and Windows, follow the `Suite installation instructions`_)
+* OpenGeo Suite 4 (available for Linux, Mac OSX and Windows, follow the `Suite installation instructions`_)
-* Perl (installed by default on Linux, MacOSX, use `ActivePerl`_ for Windows)

 The basic structure of the application will be

 * A spatial table of counties in PostGIS, that will join with
 * An attribute table with many census variables of interest, themed by
 * A thematic style in GeoServer, browsed with
-* A simple pane-based application in GeoExt, allowing the user to choose the census variable of interest.
+* A simple pane-based application in OpenLayers, allowing the user to choose the census variable of interest.

 This application exercises all the tiers of the OpenGeo Suite!